frenz659/25days-javaScript-challenge/Day 7 - Quote Generator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments 🙏

-## A special thank you to the [Quotable API](https://api.quotable.io/) for providing the wonderful quotes. 🙏
+- A special thank you to the [Quotable API](https://api.quotable.io/) for providing the wonderful quotes. 🙏

+## Credits ❤️

+This project was created with ❤️ as a part my of coding journey.